-Assessment report to be insufficient and fails to fully address the issue of noise in connection with the operational aircraft flying activity associated with RAF Lakenheath.
-It is suggested that planning permission should be refused as a consequence, but are prepared to leave this consideration to the Local Planning Authority.

-- With respect to potential effects of vibration to the development proposals from aircraft activities associated with RAF Lakenheath, the DIO suggests that, if planning permission is granted, a condition should be imposed requiring vibration survey and assessment in accordance with the relevant British Standard. - The DIO also asserts the occupants of the proposed dwellings (if approved) would be at greater risk of 'incursion' in the event of an aircraft emergency in comparison to the existing agricultural land use. - It is the contention of the Ministry of Defence that any proposals that would adversely impact upon the access to RAF Lakenheath should be refused planning permission, unless appropriate mitigation is provided by the developers. - 17.
+- A number of criticisms are raised against the noise assessment relied upon by the planning application.
+The DIO asserts the submitted Noise Assessment report to be insufficient and fails to fully address the issue of noise in connection with the operational aircraft flying activity associated with RAF Lakenheath.
+It is suggested that planning permission should be refused as a consequence, but the DIO confirms it is prepared to leave this consideration to the Local Planning Authority. - With respect to potential effects of vibration to the development proposals from aircraft activities associated with RAF Lakenheath, the DIO suggests that, if planning permission is granted, a condition should be imposed requiring vibration survey and assessment in accordance with the relevant British Standard. - The DIO also asserts the occupants of the proposed dwellings (if approved) would be at greater risk of 'incursion' in the event of an aircraft emergency in comparison to the existing land use. - It is the contention of the Ministry of Defence that any proposals that would adversely impact upon the vehicular access to RAF Lakenheath should be refused planning permission, unless appropriate mitigation is provided by the developers. - 19.
 In February 2018, the Defence Infrastructure Organisation wrote to confirm that its position on the planning application had changed and this is now as set out in the Statement of Common Ground dated August 2017 for the Forest Heath Single Issue Review of Policy CS7 and the Site Allocations Plan.
 A copy of the Statement of Common Ground is attached to this report as Working Paper 2.
 The DIO requests that an advisory note is attached to the planning permission to inform the developer and future occupiers that they will from time to time see and hear military aircraft operating from RAF Lakenheath and RAF Mildenhall when constructing and occupying their properties.
-The DIO also requests that planning conditions relevant to aircraft noise agreed and set out in the Statement of Common Ground are included on any planning permission granted. - 18.
-Environment Agency (December 2013) no objections and provide the following comments (summarised): - The site is located within Flood Zone 1 (low risk) on our flood maps, and within a Principal Aquifer. - We have reviewed the information submitted and have no objection to the proposed development, subject to the imposition of a condition to require precise details of a surface water drainage scheme (for approval and implementation). - 19.
-Anglian Water Services Ltd (December 2013) no objections and comment as follows; - There are assets (drainage infrastructure) owned by Anglian Water or those subject to an adoption agreement within or close to the development boundary that may affect the layout of the site or may need to be relocated at the developers' expense. - The foul drainage from this development is in the catchment of Lakenheath STW that will have available capacity for these flows.
+The DIO also requests that planning conditions relevant to aircraft noise agreed and set out in the Statement of Common Ground are included on any planning permission granted. - 20.
+Anglian Water (September 2013) no objections - The sewerage system and waste water treatment plant (Lakenheath STW) have capacity available to accommodate waste water generated by this development.
+It is requested that the agreed surface water disposal strategy is secured via condition. - 21.
+NHS Property Services (amended comments February 2014) no objections.
+No health contributions are required from the development proposals. - 22.
+NHS Property Services (May 2016) upon reviewing the planning application considered the proposals would place additional pressures upon local NHS services beyond their capacity and requested a